ichorid/nestedloopsfusion/README.md

 **Build LoopF transformation pass module**

-After that, the pass can be compiled as follows:
+After that, the pass can be compiled as follows (assuming you're at the root of this repository):
 ```bash
 mkdir build
 cd build